pavinjosdev/oneplus-nord2-debloat/README.md

-# Fix Oneplus Nord2 5G (DN2101)
+# Debloat Oneplus Nord2 5G (DN2101)

-Remove bloatware and background app killers.
+Remove bloatware and background app killer package `com.oplus.athena`.
-Commands to be run from `adb shell`
+Commands to be run from `adb shell`.

+# Note
+Backup before running.
+May be required to factory reset if Oneplus account was previously configured.

 # Removal
 See file: `removal.txt`